sombriks/sample-assets-estate/README.md

   entry properly located in time.
 - Frontend experiment involves full [HATEOAS][hateoas] compliance combined with access control management.
 - Components and controls can rely on fragments to serve their purpose properly.
+  In order to keep consistency, keep lazy-loaded parts of a component in the **same template**.

 [repo]: https://github.com/sombriks/sample-assets-estate
 [java]: https://dev.java